SwiftLaTeX/SwiftLaTeX/README.md

 Currently, this engines are built atop pdftex.
 So no unicode supported.
 We are working to port xetex in future release.

-The source code of engine can be found in https://github.com/SwiftLaTeX/PdfTeXLite (not complete, WIP).
-The source code of bibtex can be found in https://github.com/SwiftLaTeX/BibTeXLite However, it is still quite messy and missing some functionalties.
-We will get our hands on it soon.

 ## Known bug lists